 Currently, ParkMyCloud can park Microsoft Azure virtual machines (VMs).

-Once you have parked some of your compute resources, you will immediately start cutting costs.
+Once you have parked some of your cloud resources, you will immediately start cutting costs.
 ParkMyCloud will estimate those savings for you.
 You will see the actual savings on your next bill from your cloud service provider.

 ParkMyCloud provides a few pre-created parking schedules for you to apply, and you also have the option to create your own.
 Typically, our users choose to park resources during the evenings and on weekends, for example, with off-times between 7:00 p.m. and 7:00 a.m. and off completely during weekends.
 See this example illustrated in the image below: